-When I first opened “Extreme Fat Loss Diet” I thought that I had bought another book for the folder/shelf but being the person I am I said to myself there must be positives to be taken from it so I have studied and looked through it all and I have taken lots of good training and diet ideas from it.
+When I first opened “Extreme Fat Loss Diet,” I thought that I had bought another book for the folder/shelf but being the person I am I said to myself there must be positives to be taken from it so I have studied and looked through it all and I have taken lots of good training and diet ideas from it.
 I am excited to see what will happen when Jules and I attempt to give it a go during the month of June.
 As with everything we do at DMC it must be tested and measured first.
-I will have to adapt some of the exercise due to not having certain equipment needed but I am sure between Pablo and I we will come up with identical substitutes.
+I will have to adapt some of the exercises due to not having certain equipment needed but I am sure Pablo and I will come up with identical substitutes.

 I will keep you posted and let you know how we get on.

 On a final note, I wonder if these programs and diets are designed for specific clients that are personally trained by these “Experts” and then rolled out to the public in order to make loads of wonga?